greatvovan/bacon-number/README.md

 **Response codes**
 - `200`: OK, check the response data,
 - `404`: actor was not found in the database,
-- `500`: unexpected error occured.
+- `500`: unexpected error occured,
+- `503`: service is initializing, retry later.

 **Response body**